AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/access-needed-manage-resources-balancer.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>You have View permissions on the project whose assignments you want to view. </p> <p>For information about project permissions, see the article <a href="../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md" class="MCXref xref">Share a project in Adobe Workfront</a>.</p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>You have View permissions on the project whose assignments you want to view. </p> <p>For information about project permissions, see the article <a href="../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md" class="MCXref xref">Share a project in Adobe Workfront</a>.</p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>